Joshua-Talltree/intro-to-testing-js/README.md

 ## How solutions will be graded

 - Your grade is entirely dependent on the results of the automated tests.
-No credit will be given for partial or incorrect solutions.
-Accuracy and precision matter.
+No credit will be given for code that cannot run due to typos or syntax errors.

-- There are multiple assertions for each question.
+- There are multiple spec tests for each question.
 Each solution will be provided a number of known inputs and expected ouputs.
 This is to make sure that the solution will operate accurately under different conditions.

 - You will be graded as a percentage of the number of spec tests you turn green.
-For example, if there are 189 specs and you have only 3 failing specs, then your grade will be (189 - 3) / 189 resulting a grade of 98%.
+For example, if there are 203 specs and you have 16 failing specs, then your grade will be (203 - 16) / 203 resulting a grade of 92%.

+- If 0 spec tests turn green, then your grade is a 0%.

 ## Hints